suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 Tracks are identified by a globally unique identifier, called "Track ID".
-Track ID MUST identify its owning provider by a standardized identifier, such as domain name or equivalent, then followed by the application context specific "Track Name".
+Track ID MUST identify its owning provider by a standardized identifier, such as domain name or equivalent, then followed by the application context specific "Track Name", encoded a opaque string.

 ## Objects {#objects}